shedskin/shedskin/doc/README.rst

 Purpose of this Tutorial
 ------------------------

-This tutorial is designed to get you up and running with **Shed Skin**, and provides an overview of how to use it to compile and run standalone programs and modules callable from regular Python code.
+This tutorial provides an overview of **Shed Skin** and its limitations, as well as step-by-step instructions on how to use it to compile and run standalone programs and modules callable from regular Python code.

 .. _Introduction:

 Introduction
 ------------

-**Shed Skin** is an *experimental* **Python-to-C++ compiler** designed to speed up the execution of Python programs.
+**Shed Skin** is an *experimental* **Python-to-C++ compiler** designed to speed up the execution of computation-intensive Python programs.
 It converts programs written in a *static subset* of Python to C++.
 The C++ code can be compiled to executable code, which can be run either as a standalone program or as a module easily imported and called from Python.

 **Shed Skin** uses type inference techniques to determine the *implicit* types used in a Python program, in order to generate the *explicit* type declarations needed in a C++ version.
 Because C++ is *statically typed*, **Shed Skin** requires Python code to be written such that all variables are (implicitly) statically typed.